fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/Journal-Entry-Guides/create-manual-transactions.md

 ---
 This guide will show you how to create a manual `journal entry` also referred to as an `account transaction`.

-## Common reasons for creating manual transactions
+## Common Reasons for Creating Manual Transactions

 Businesses are complex and not everything is automated.
 Here are just two examples of why you would create a manual transaction: